hxm-xd/ldms-web/README.md

 ### Web App

-Deploy the `web_app/` folder to any web hosting service.
+Deploy the root folder to any web hosting service (GitHub Pages, Netlify, Vercel).
+Ensure `index.html` is set as the entry point.

 ### Android App